 NIMH Data Archive Tools

 In this central location you can access and launch all tools maintained by the NIMH Data Archive.
-In all cases, a recent version of Java is required in order to use NDA tools.
+In many cases, a recent version of Java is required in order to use NDA tools.
 OpenJDK is not supported.

 Researchers throughout and beyond the field of mental health research use the NDA GUID Tool, originally developed for the use of the autism research community and the National Database for Autism Research (NDAR), to generate participant identifiers.
 The GUID Tool takes personally information provided by research participants and uses it to securely create a unique identifier.
 Using this tool, participant data can be linked across studies and laboratories while always maintaining the participant's privacy.
 In order to use this tool, you will need a user account with the appropriate permission assigned.

 Contributors harmonizing and uploading their data to the NIMH Data Archive must use the Validation and Upload Tool to send their data and complete this process.
 This tool connects to the Data Dictionary, and then allows you to load data templates and validate them against their definitions.
 This helps ensure that data in NDA is harmonized to a standard and serves as a "pre-upload" QA check on your data.
 After data is successfully harmonized, the same tool is used to package and upload the data to your NDA Collection.
 In addition to working with CSV data templates, the tool also supports direct uploads from a hosted AWS-RDS database.
 There are currently three different versions of the tool.
 Please review them below to determine the most appropriate one for your situation.
 If in doubt, please use the first option: the HTML version.

 This version of the tool allows you to use it a webpage, validating the quality of your data and upload it directly through your web browser.
 Chrome, Firefox, Safari, and recent versions of Internet Explorer are supported